Lee Choon Seng

 Lee Choon Seng (李俊承 (Lǐ Jùnchéng, Lí Tsùn-sîng); 1888—5 June 1966) was a businessman and philanthropist in pre-independence Singapore.
 He founded several companies, cultivated rubber plantations in Malaya and started Chinese banks in the region.
 Lee held leadership roles in several Chinese community organisations in Singapore, notably the Singapore Chinese Chamber of Commerce and Industry (SCCCI), and supported Sun Yat-Sen's revolutionary cause in China.
 In addition, he promoted the growth of Buddhism in Singapore by setting up several Buddhist institutions, including the Singapore Buddhist Lodge, Singapore Buddhist Federation and Poh Ern Shih Temple.

 In 2008, his life and contributions to society were commemorated in a memorial hall at the Ee Hoe Hean Club.

 Early years and personal life

-In 1888, Lee was born in Éng-chhun County, Fujian, China; he had an elder stepbrother and a younger sister.
+In 1888, Lee was born in Yongchun County, Fujian, China; he had an elder stepbrother and a younger sister.
 To seek better fortunes, his father, Lee Lip Chai (李立齋 (Lí Li̍p-chai, Li Lìzhāi)), emigrated to Negri Sembilan, Malaysia, where he started a horse-drawn transport service and a provision shop, then initiated a series of charitable projects, including setting up a clan association and schools.
 Lee later joined his father in Negri Sembilan to help him run the family business and participate in his charitable projects.
 Lee grew up as a Taoist, but converted to Buddhism in adulthood, with Venerable Hong Choon, the abbot of Kong Meng San Temple, acting as his spiritual mentor.
 He married twice and had at least fifteen children.